bihor/fp_newsletter/Documentation/ChangeLog/Index.rst

 Version 0.10.2: Links in the email-templates changed.
 Bugfix: text-email was missing.

-Version 0.10.3: Links in the email-templates works now with TYPO3 8 too.
+Version 0.11.0: Links in the email-templates works now with TYPO3 8 too.
 Empty FlexForms will now be overwritten by TypoScript.

+Version 0.12.0: now double opt out possible.